Beaumont Newhall: Educator, late career and death

 Beaumont Newhall died in Santa Fe, New Mexico, on February 26, 1993.
-He was predeceased by his wife Nancy on July 7, 1974 from injuries she sustained when struck by a falling tree on the Snake River in Grand Teton National Park.
+He was predeceased by his wife, Nancy, who died on July 7, 1974, from injuries sustained when she was struck by a falling tree on the Snake River in Grand Teton National Park.

-Library and Archives
+Library and archives

-The Getty Research Institute in Los Angeles, California houses the Beaumont and Nancy Newhall papers.
-The private research library of Beaumont and Nancy Newhall was donated to the College of Santa Fe (later Santa Fe University of Art and Design) in New Mexico before its closure in 2018.
+The Getty Research Institute in Los Angeles, California, houses the Beaumont and Nancy Newhall papers.
+The private research library of Beaumont and Nancy Newhall was donated to the College of Santa Fe (later Santa Fe University of Art and Design) in New Mexico before the university's closure in 2018.

 Cookery writer

-Newhall wrote 234 weekly food articles in his column “Epicure Corner,” for the local New York paper, the Brighton-Pittsford Post from 1956–69.
+Newhall wrote 234 weekly food articles in his column, "Epicure Corner," for the local New York paper, the Brighton-Pittsford Post, from 1956 to 1969.
 A collection of his writings and recipes was published in 2009 as Beaumont's Kitchen.